 What Is Team Foundation Server?

-TFS has been around for more than a decade and has evolved since its inception in 2005.
-There are professionals in the industry whose entire careers have been dedicated to managing Microsoft TFS.
+Microsoft TFS for version control/source control has been around for more than a decade.
+And it has evolved a lot since its inception in 2005.
+There are professionals in the industry whose entire careers have been dedicated to managing TFS.
 Such expertise has been necessary because it was quite complicated to administer.

-To help teams manage requirements and bugs, TFS created a dedicated ALM tool.
-This light-weight tool can manage some requirements, but lacks a robust and flexible model that can support large-scale global teams.
+Microsoft also created a dedicated TFS ALM tool.
+This light-weight tool could manage some requirements, but it lacked a robust and flexible model that can support large-scale global teams.

 On the version control side of things, TFS has had a couple of different approaches.
 Team Foundation Version Control (TFVC) was one centralized version control system.
 This system saved historical data using path-based branches created and maintained on a Windows server.